TheSirLancelot/sw5e_Foundry_Macros/README.md

 After combat has finished (still working on a way to get this to trigger automatically, still a WIP), manually execute the macro (I advise putting it in the hotbar).
 Once executed, the DPM will gather the current level of disturbance points for each force user, roll a d100, compare the results, and alert the GM whether each player is hunted or not.

 The `LongRest.js` associatd macro is to be used when your players take a long rest.
 The macro will lower the players' associated Disturbance Points by an amount equal to their level. **NOTE: This macro requires you select one of your PC's tokens prior to executing.
 This allows the macro to know what level your players are** If you already have another macro handling long rest "stuff", you could just copy and paste this in.

+## Snapshot Style
+### Requirements: Midi-QOL, Advanced Macros

+1. Once the macro is imported (copy/paste into your new macro, etc.), place the macro name into the "On Use Macro" box (as a "After Damage Roll" macro), on the "Details" page of **each** blaster of **each** player with the Snapshot Style fighting style in your party.

 ## Questions/Comments: